 Working with Hearts & Science and Talon Outdoor, the 45ft tall mural installed in Clerkenwell, East London took four artists from street art collective Global Street Art Agency 50 hours to painstakingly create using a combination of emulsion and over 250 cans of spray-paint.
 The mural was sandblasted to make it looked aged and is the first of its kind to be created by Global Street Art Agency.
 The artwork, designed by UKTV Creative head of design Peter Allinson, features the new cast from the re-made episodes of the much loved British comedy classic.

 Crowds gathered as the artists meticulously worked to create the design, which calls on fans to ‘Join Dad’s Army’ and complete the story together.
-The artwork will be in place until 2 September for fans to see.

 It hit the press and national newspapers and made an impact with Dads Army fans across social media.